 Traditionally they consist of seven characters and wish people good luck.
-They are believed help to drive away evil spirits.
-This tradition dates back more than 1,000 years and began by people simply tying up two pieces of peach wood.
+They are believed to help to drive away evil spirits.
+This tradition dates back more than 1,000 years and began with people simply tying up two pieces of peach wood.

 Dining on Chinese New Year